MicrosoftDocs/dynamics-365-fraud-protection/content/Functions.md

 The published functions can be invoked from resources such as rules, velocities, post-decision actions, and routing rules.
 All the output properties defined within a function can be accessed by invoking the function.
 The values can then be used for decision making.

 ### Invoking functions from Rules
-Functions can be invoked from any rule (within any assessment) within the same environemnt or environments down the stack.
+Functions can be invoked from any rule (within any assessment) within the same environment or environments down the stack.
 To learn more about rules, see [Rules](rules.md).
 ```FraudProtectionLanguage
 LET $sum = Functions.MyFunction(5,5).Calculate_Sum
 RETURN Approve()